tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

         *   We will be adding internal checks that automate this requirement by matching the PR description to the regexp: `(Fixes|Issue) #`

+1. Unit tests are critical to a healthy codebase.
+PRs without tests should be the exception rather than the norm.
+And contributions to improve, simplify, or make the unit tests more exhaustive are welcome!
+Please refer to [this guideline](https://google.github.io/eng-practices/review/developer/small-cls.html#test_code) on how test code and writing small PRs should be reconciled.

 ## Guidlines for Specific Contribution Categories

 We provide some additional guidelines for different categories of contributions.